Misfits-Rebels-Outcasts/ShaderMuse/README.md

 # Epilogue

-After the plague, "quando nella egregia città di Fiorenza, oltre a ogn'altra italica bellissima, pervenne la mortifera pestilenza" (Decameron), while traveling, in the beautiful far east town of Malacca, a fire occured, and both the town and skyline in front of our window was ablazed with a red orange color.
+After the plague, "quando nella egregia città di Fiorenza, oltre a ogn'altra italica bellissima, pervenne la mortifera pestilenza" (Decameron), while traveling, in the beautiful far east town of Malacca, a fire occurred, and both the town and skyline in front of our window was ablaze with a red orange color.

 Memento Mori, Memento Vivere.